tbiehl22/liri-node-app/README.md

      * Name of the venue
      * Venue location
      * Date of the Event (use moment to format this as "MM/DD/YYYY")

+2. <strong>node liri.js spotify-this-song '<song name here></strong>

+   * Shows the following information about the song in your terminal/bash window:

+     * Artist(s)

+     * The song's name

+     * A preview link of the song from Spotify

+     * The album that the song is from

+   * If no song is provided then your program will default to "The Sign" by Ace of Base.